Bismuth subcitrate, metronidazole, and tetracycline (Oral)

 If you miss more than 4 doses of bismuth subcitrate, metronidazole, and tetracycline, check with your doctor right away.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check you at regular visits for any problems or unwanted effects that may be caused by bismuth subcitrate, metronidazole, and tetracycline .
+It is very important that your doctor check your progress at regular visits for any problems or unwanted effects that may be caused by bismuth subcitrate, metronidazole, and tetracycline.

-You should not use bismuth subcitrate, metronidazole, and tetracycline if you are pregnant.
 Using bismuth subcitrate, metronidazole, and tetracycline while you are pregnant can harm your unborn baby.
 Use an effective form of birth control to keep from getting pregnant.
 If you think you have become pregnant while using bismuth subcitrate, metronidazole, and tetracycline, tell your doctor right away.
-Do not breastfeed while you take bismuth subcitrate, metronidazole, and tetracycline .

-Before you have any medical tests or x-rays, tell the medical doctor in charge that you are taking bismuth subcitrate, metronidazole, and tetracycline.
-The results of some tests may be affected by bismuth subcitrate, metronidazole, and tetracycline .
+Before you have any medical tests or x-rays, tell the medical doctor in charge that you are using bismuth subcitrate, metronidazole, and tetracycline.
+The results of some tests may be affected by bismuth subcitrate, metronidazole, and tetracycline.

-You should not drink alcoholic beverages or take other alcohol-containing preparations while you are using bismuth subcitrate, metronidazole, and tetracycline, and for at least one day after stopping it .
+You should not drink alcoholic beverages or take other alcohol-containing preparations while you are using bismuth subcitrate, metronidazole, and tetracycline, and for at least 1 day after stopping it.